The iconic Iceland’s Golden Circle tour – self-drive itinerary.

 The Golden Circle Tour.

-The Golden Circle tour was the beginning of our road trip to Iceland.
-After hiring a jeep in Reykjavik for this road adventure, the island was standing wide open ahead of us.
-We were flexible with the road itinerary wanting to explore every single spot of this magnificent mainland.
+When it comes to breathtaking travel destinations, few places can compete with Iceland!
+The Golden Circle tour self drive was the beginning of our long road trip to Iceland.
+After hiring a jeep in Reykjavik for this road adventure, the island stood wide open ahead of us.
+We were flexible with the road itinerary, wanting to explore every single spot of this magnificent mainland.

 Tips ahead of the Golden Circle Tour?